chotod/No-Monkey-Biz/themes/nomonkeybiz/readme.txt

 = Does this theme support any plugins? =

-RED Starter Theme includes support for Infinite Scroll in Jetpack.
+No Monkey Biz Theme includes support for Infinite Scroll in Jetpack.

 == Changelog ==